Spirto di Dio - SATB

 A five-part madrigal from the only works by Lotti to be published in his lifetime.
 In 1705, the collection Duetti, terzetti e madrigali a piu voci was published by the Venetian printer Antonio Bortoli.
 The book was dedicated to the Holy Roman Emperor, Leopold I (1640 - 1705), who sponsored the publication, but unfortunately died while the pages were still being printed.

-The work was also the subject of the famour "Bonocini incident".
-In a concert given by the Academy of Ancient Music in London in 1731, Lotti's madrigal, La vita caduta (in una siepe ombrosa), from his 1705 collection.
-However, this was attributed as the work of Giovanni Bononcini (1670 - 1747), who was working in London at the time.
-When the true authorship came to light, Bononcini supposedly protested, and although he declined to comment further, his case was taken up by others, particularly Maurice Green (1696 - 1755) who may have actually put Bononcini's name to the work in the first place.
+The work was also the subject of the famous "Bonocini incident".
+In a concert given by the Academy of Ancient Music in London in 1731, Lotti's madrigal, La vita caduta (in una siepe ombrosa), from his 1705 collection, was performed.
+However, this had previously appeared in an Academy concert, attributed as the work of Giovanni Bononcini (1670 - 1747), who was working in London at the time.
+Bononcini supposedly protested at the notion that Lotti was the composer, and although he declined to comment further, his case was taken up by others, particularly Maurice Green (1696 - 1755) who may have actually put Bononcini's name to the work in the first place.
 The Academy's secretary, Hawley Bishop, then wrote to Lotti, asking him to prove that the madrigal was his.
 Lotti provided a measured but definitive response to the supporters of Bononcini:

 I think that they do not so much consult the Honour of their Friend, because by separating from the Academy, they show a resentment which might be just, were the Dispute about an only Child, but for a Madrigal indeed it is too much, since Signore Buononcini can make others equal and much superior.